Henry Hudson Parkway: 21st century

+On May 12, 2005, part of a retaining wall at Castle Village collapsed onto the northbound lanes of the parkway, just north of the George Washington Bridge, shutting it down shortly before rush hour.
+The clean-up began quickly, and the road re-opened on May 15.
 The Henry Hudson Parkway is a candidate for designation as a New York State Scenic Byway, the first in New York City.
 At the request of the Henry Hudson Parkway Task Force, in 2005 the New York Metropolitan Transportation Council approved funding to develop a comprehensive corridor management plan, a requirement for its designation.